PiotrKalachyn/resolve-to-use-resolvers/src/Resolve-To-Use-Resolvers.md

 The pattern is like this: a component is instantiated, initialized, and begins to gets its data from a service.
 This is how `UserGetEditComponent` is organized.
 It creates a form and populates it with the data received.
 We’ve crafted and sold a lot of software like that.
 It works fine... until it doesn’t.
 I’ll get back to it in a short while.

-The other way (to contrast, I’ll call it data-first) inverts the timing: get data first, and if/when you have it, display the editing component.
+The other way (to contrast, I’ll call it data-first) inverts the timing: get data first, and if/when you have them, display the editing component.

 In `user.resolver.ts`